Kerry Carpenter Preview, Player Props: Tigers vs. Guardians

-Kerry Carpenter -- hitting .351 in his past 10 games -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Tanner Bibee on the mound, on August 19 at 7:10 PM ET.
+Kerry Carpenter -- with a slugging percentage of .757 in his past 10 games, including five home runs -- will be in action for the Detroit Tigers against the Cleveland Guardians, with Logan Allen on the mound, on August 20 at 1:40 PM ET.

 Kerry Carpenter Game Info & Props vs. the Guardians